Director of Public Health Annual Report privacy notice

 Data retention, storage and destruction

 Our data retention policies and procedures are designed to help ensure that we comply with our legal obligations in relation to the retention.
-This means that any background information you provided to assist with the research will be kept for seven years and then deleted.
+This means that any background information you provided to assist with the research will be kept for seven years after publication of the report and then deleted.
 In some cases, it may be kept for a longer period where there is business requirement.
 The Director of Public Health annual report will remain archived and in the public domain beyond this point.

 Who we can share your data with